jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

 </table>
 </div>

-We also used a boxplot to visualize the results and get a quick reference for doing some comparisons on-the-fly.
+We also used a **Boxplot** to visualize the results and get a quick reference for doing some comparisons on-the-fly.

 ![png](_media/../../../_media/UH_analysis_files/UH_analysis_14_1.png)